zuwiizu/owl/README.md

 </h1>

 🦉 OWL is a cutting-edge framework for multi-agent collaboration that pushes the boundaries of task automation, built on top of the [CAMEL-AI Framework](https://github.com/camel-ai/camel).
-OWL ranks #1 among open-source frameworks on GAIA benchmark.
+OWL achieves 58.18 average score on GAIA benchmark and ranks #1 among open-source frameworks.

 Our vision is to revolutionize how AI agents collaborate to solve real-world tasks.
 By leveraging dynamic agent interactions, OWL enables more natural, efficient, and robust task automation across diverse domains.